There are a lot of guitar chord progressions that makes songs instantly recognizable.

 It can also be a great way for you to get to know the relationships between your chords better, which leads us on to the second point…

-Thinking mathematically about music and its intervals allows music students to analyse harmony and to recognise similarities and differences between pieces more easily.
+Thinking mathematically about music and its intervals allows music students to analyze harmony and to recognize similarities and differences between pieces more easily.

 Separation From Other Numbers